What material can Sterimelt process?

 How does Sterimelt process the waste wraps?

-Sterimelt uses electrical plates to “re-engineer” the plastic by heat.
-Sterimelt is well insulated and the outside casing is safe to touch.
-However, it may also feel warm to the touch.
+Sterimelt uses thermal heater plates to densify and “re-engineer” the original manufacturing process.
+Sterimelt is well insulated and the outside casing is safe to touch, however, it may also feel warm to the touch.

 Do the plastic wrap sheets burn?

-No, Sterimelt uses carefully controlled heat in a safe and compliant manner.
+No, Sterimelt uses carefully controlled heat to allow the plastic to melt into a solid block, in a safe and compliant manner.

 Does the melting plastic give off an odour?

 All plastic polymer gives off an unfamiliar poly-aromatic odour when heat is applied.
-Sterimelt uses carefully selected filter systems to absorb all bar the faintest trace of odour’s.
+Sterimelt uses a carefully selected filter system to absorb all bar the faintest trace of odour’s.
 The emissions have been tested independently and verified as less than normal particles found in the atmosphere daily.

 How long does it take to process?